tomy2105/KnowledgeNotes/cloud/google.md

 In addition can transcode RESTful JSON over HTTP into gRPC requests.

+Unlike Apigee, doesn't support monetization and hybrid.

 More info [here](https://cloud.google.com/endpoints/docs).

 #### Apigee API Platform

 Native API management to operate APIs with enhanced scale, security, and automation that can:
-- build APIs with backends from any app, system, or service (including ones not hosted on Google Cloud with Apigee Hybrid)
+- build APIs with backends from any app, system, or service (including ones *not* hosted on Google Cloud with Apigee Hybrid)
 - secure every API transaction
 - monitor and analyze traffic
 - create API products to generate new revenue streams